gomezlucas/MemoTest-FRIENDS/README.md

 # FRIENDS MemoTest

-Project built as a task for the program [Argentina Programa](https://argentinaprograma.com/) using HTML, Bootstrap, CSS and JavaScript
+Project built as a task for the program [Argentina Programa](https://argentinaprograma.com/) using HTML, Bootstrap, CSS, JavaScript and Tested with Cypress

 # Screens